sdn-sense/sdn-sense.github.io/Configuration.md

 * year: Used in modeling.
 Year when the site was first time deployed.
 Mandatory.
 * switch: List of switches used by the site.
 Mandatory.
 Each switch must have a section with the name of the switch.
 The name must be defined in the switch list.
   * vsw: Virtual Switching - to allow vlan creation (same as switch name);
+  * vswmp: Virtual Switching - to allow vlan creation with multiple ports (same as switch name + _mp);
   * rst: Routing Service - to allow configure BGP (private_asn number is mandatory to define if rst is defined). **NOTE: There can be only 1 rst defined per site**.
   * rsts_enabled: List of enabled routing services.
 Mandatory.
 Available options: ['ipv4', 'ipv6']
   * private_asn: Private ASN number.
 Mandatory if rst is defined. **NOTE: private_asn must be unique for all SENSE.
 To find next available private_asn, see here: TODO**.